-- Turn the Ninja Foodi to the pressure cooker setting, and pressure cook for 90 minutes.
+- Turn the Ninja Foodi to the pressure cooker setting, and pressure cook on High for 90 minutes.
 Make sure that the pressure cooker valve is turned to the "Seal" position.

 - Once the roast is done cooking, remove the roast and vegetables from the pot and transfer them to a serving plate.